 The problem is that we can’t guarantee any of these assumptions because they’re outside our control.
 If any one of these elements breaks down, the contract breaks down as well and leaves you with a lot of uncertainty.

 The question is simple.
 Ask yourself, who is assuming the risk?
-In IUL, you are assuming the risk, and with whole life, the insurance company has the risk.
+In IUL, you are assuming the risk, and with whole life, the insurer has the risk.

 Ensuring Your Policy Will Work for Infinite Banking

 Nelson Nash, the Father of the Infinite Banking concept, insisted that it only works with a particular type of life insurance policy and design.
 Only a dividend-paying, high cash value whole life insurance policy will perform with adequate certainty.